OsmanRodrigues/rollups-examples/frontend-calculator/README.md

 ## Brief

-In general terms, the Calculator offers an interactive, web responsive and enjoyable UI which communicates with the knn DApp through nice and clean calculator interface, authenticated by a web 3.0 wallet.
+In general terms, the Calculator offers an interactive, web responsive and enjoyable UI which communicates with the calculator DApp through nice and clean calculator interface, authenticated by a web 3.0 wallet.